meowc0ver/meowc0ver/COMMONISSUES.md

 Then, try again, and it should be fixed.

 ## \"Booted device\" but not booted
 This may happen when the downloading and patching process is interrupted.
-Please run `./palera1n.sh clean` (use with `sudo` if on Linux), then try again.
+Please run `./meowc0ver.sh clean` (use with `sudo` if on Linux), then try again.
-If that doesn't fix it, it may be caused by an update from the Procursus repo.
-The quickest way to fix it is to [restore rootfs](https://ios.cfw.guide/removing-palera1n/).
-Alternatively, you can manually restore `/usr/libexec/dirs_cleaner` from the rootfs snapshot using the SSHRD script.

 ## NewTerm not launching
 Install NewTerm 2 from [https://apt.itsnebula.net/](https://apt.itsnebula.net/ "https://apt.itsnebula.net/") or get NewTerm3 beta.